 For bulk orders, contact us at [email protected] or call 833-MY-AURIA.

-Auria has a sensitivity of 92% which means out of 100 women with breast cancer, Auria would classify 92 of those women as medium or high (or above the diagnostic threshold); the remaining 8 are identified as low.
-Auria has a specificity of 54%, which means out of 100 normal women, Auria would classify 54 of them as Low.
-We have preferentially selected our algorithm to have a higher sensitivity in order to reduce the number of missed cancers (i.e. false negatives).
+Auria has a sensitivity of 91.5% which means out of 100 women with breast cancer, Auria would classify 91.5 of those women as Medium or High (or above the diagnostic threshold); the remaining 8.5 are identified as low.
+Auria has a specificity of 58%, which means out of 100 normal women, Auria would classify 58 of them as Low.
+We have preferentially selected our algorithm to have a higher sensitivity to reduce the number of missed cancers (i.e. false negatives).
 As with all lab-developed tests, continued use of our assay will allow for optimization of the diagnostic parameters.

 Auria can be taken at your convenience, however the test is designed to be taken prior to a screening mammogram.